 take you from basic postures to more intermediate or advanced movements as your muscles become more malleable.

-the needs of students physically limited by age, emotionally apprehensive, or simply wanting to move a bit slower.
+the needs of the emotionally apprehensive newcomer, the student physically limited by age, or someone simply wanting to move a bit slower.
 All ages are

 welcome.
 Students will practice learning the